PEACEFUL ACTIVISM AND WHY I THINK IT’S EFFECTIVE

 Actions speak louder than words!
 Show people exactly what you did to change your own life, and people will follow in your footsteps.

 A bit like the butterfly effect, right?

-If you aren’t a fan of protesting and being loud about your beliefs, you can always be an ally!
+If you aren’t a fan of protesting and being loud about your beliefs, be an ally!

 Make your support known, especially to those from marginalized communities, and remember that just because some issues don’t personally affect you, doesn’t mean that you shouldn’t care.

-Standing with people (whether that be physically, verbally or emotionally) as an ally, is just as powerful as being another loud voice.
+Standing with people (whether that be physically, verbally or emotionally), and amplifying their voices is so very important.

 Unfortunately, social media has become a place where activists feel as though they can say whatever they want without having to deal with the ramifications.
 I have seen countless nasty and extremely hurtful comments online that are totally non-constructive.

 And although *most of the time* I actually do agree with what’s being said, I always try to remember to put myself in the other person’s shoes…

 There was a point in my life where I was totally unaware of how much my actions could have a negative impact on the planet and on those around me, and I know for a fact that having someone hurtfully attack me for that would never have encouraged me to change.
 Instead, this kind of behaviour pushes people to close the doors and give up altogether… And I can say that from personal experience!